openedx/open-edx-proposals/oeps/oep-0036-microservice-routing-layer.rst

 Abstract
 ========

-Proposes a key openedx component that will connect users to applications using a layer 7 (application layer/URL Based) routing framework.
+Proposes a key Open edX component that will connect users to applications using a layer 7 (application layer/URI Based) routing framework.

 Motivation
 ==========

 Microservices are currently implemented using layer 4 (DNS) based routing.
 Each microservice occupies a unique hostname, with dedicated ELB or CDN infrastructure to support routing user traffic to the service.
 This pattern is simple to monitor, deploy, and manage, but slow and expensive to build, and regularly causes problems with cross service user information sharing.
-In addition, modifying or splitting a monolithic service into microservices results in confusing URL changes and costly migrations.
+In addition, modifying or splitting a monolithic service into microservices results in confusing URI changes and costly migrations.

 Specification
 =============